MvvmCross/MvvmCross/docs/_documentation/fundamentals/navigation.md

 # MvvmCross 5.x and higher navigation

 MvvmCross 5 introduces a new NavigationService!
-The new navigation enables you to inject it into your ViewModels, which makes it more testable, and give you the ability to implement your own version of the Navigation!
-Other main features are that it is fully async and type save.
+The new navigation enables you to inject it into your ViewModels, which makes it more testable, and gives you the ability to implement your own navigation!
+Other main features are that it is fully async and type safe.
 For more details see [#1634](https://github.com/MvvmCross/MvvmCross/issues/1634)

 The following Api is available to use: